 PC DEPOT has set a regular closed store day.
 As a general rule, all stores are closed on the third Wednesday of each month.
-Exceptions are PC Clinics inside K's Denki stores and Smart Life stores inside the Kinokuniya bookstore at Lalaport in Toyosu.
+However, exceptions are PC Clinics inside K's Denki stores and some other stores, such as those inside shopping malls.